Born to Sing (Connie Smith album)

 Born to Sing is the fifth studio album by American country singer Connie Smith.
-It was released in September 1966 via RCA Victor Records and contained 12 tracks.
+It was released in September 1966 by RCA Victor and contained 12 tracks.
 The album was her first to include string instrumentation.
 It reached the top five of the Billboard Country LP's chart and included the single "Ain't Had No Lovin'".

 Background

 In 1964, Connie Smith emerged with the number one single titled "Once a Day".
 The song jump started her career and helped bring the singles "Then and Only Then" and "If I Talk to Him" into the country top ten.
 During the mid 1960s, country music record producers saw potential to expand into pop markets.
 They encouraged several artists to record music tailored in this direction.
 RCA Victor producers Chet Atkins and Bob Ferguson (the latter was Smith's producer) saw crossover potential in her music.
 In 1966, they organized Smith's sessions for her next album to be recorded with more pop influences.
 Ferguson brought in arranger Bill Walker to include string instrumentation.
 This would be Smith's first album to have a string section.
 This decisions crafted Smith's next studio album Born to Sing.
 The album was named for the title track, which was composed by Cy Coben.